yandex-cloud/docs/en/data-transfer/operations/endpoint/source/greenplum.md

    * **Snapshot consistency**: When enabled, {{ data-transfer-name }} will apply additional steps to the source to assure [snapshot consistency](#snapshot-consistency).

-   * **Auxiliary object schema** — a schema for placing auxiliary objects of the transfer.
+   * **Auxiliary object schema**: a schema for placing auxiliary objects of the transfer.

 {% endlist %}